ansleybrown1337/runoff-mcmc/README.md

 A plot map of the agricultural field is shown below for context:
 ![plot map](/images/plot.png)

-## Selecting Priors for MCMC Analysis
+## Selecting Starting Values and Priors for MCMC Analysis

+REWRITE THIS SECTION

 In Bayesian modeling, the choice of priors is fundamental as they represent our beliefs about the parameters before incorporating any data.
 In our MCMC analysis, we've selected our priors based on the structure of the model and insights from the observed data.

 ### Fixed Effects